epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 The focus on the geographical area of the US is due to the fact that there is most data available, both for the movies and the real-world violence.

 ### Movie Datasets
 The central dataset for our study is the CMU Dataset [^1].
-To enrich this dataset with missing dates and the audience's perception of the movies (rankings), we use The Movies Dataset from Kaggle [^2].
+Since time will play a crucial role in our study and precise release dates are often unavailable, we will fill in missing dates dates using The Movies Dataset from Kaggle [^2].
 The first step is to clean and filter the movie data as follows:
 * Removing unnecessary columns and NaN entries
 * Keep only the entries for which we have both metadata and a plot summary